reese/rubocop-rubyfmt/README.md

     - config/full.yml
 ```

+You may also wish to instead [read the file](https://github.com/reese/rubocop-rubyfmt/blob/main/config/full.yml) and pick-and-choose which ones to disable.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.